Flagsmith/flagsmith/docs/docs/system-administration/importing-and-exporting/launchdarkly.md

 ---
-title: LaunchDarkly Importer
+title: LaunchDarkly Migrator - Migrate from LaunchDarkly
-description: Import your LaunchDarkly data into Flagsmith
+description: Migrate your flags and project from LaunchDarkly into Flagsmith
 sidebar_label: LaunchDarkly
 sidebar_position: 10
 ---